-My debut picture book, Montana’s Memory Day, illustrated by 4-time published illustrator Erika Wilson, will be released on November 5, 2021.
+My debut picture book, Montana’s Memory Day, illustrated by 4-time published illustrator Erika Wilson, was published by Mascot Books on 11-5-2021.

 My writing journey has been a roundabout one.
 I wrote poetry and a play as a teen, and won 1st place in a high school creative writing contest at age 17.
 Then, I didn’t write again until I was in my 50’s and trying to transition out of healthcare.
 I joined critique groups, took non-credit college courses, entered every writing contest I could find, and attended writers’ conferences with stay-awake-all-night excitement.
 I was fortunate enough to win a few of those writing contests.
 I also racked up enough rejection letters to wallpaper a home library.

 Finally, after working as a Registered Nurse for over 40 years (including college), I gave away or threw away all my belongings except for what would fit in my car and drove 1,900 miles from Alabama to Montana in two-days’-time—to attend college, second time around.
 I arrived on Rocky Mountain College’s Billings campus at 5:15 AM—sight unseen—three hours before the fall registration start time.

 This go ‘round, I majored in English: creative writing and soaked up the college experience with new friends 40 years younger than me.
 When I earned my BA degree at age 60, I was the oldest graduate to walk across that commencement stage to receive a diploma.
 Now, at 62, I’ve published my debut children’s picture book.
 I don’t believe God gives us do-overs, but I’m a strong believer in the “do anew”!
 It’s NEVER too late to re-route your life’s course of action!